ynashed/bionemo-fw-ea/README.md

 pip install pre-commit
 pre-commit install
 ```

+To push a commit on a branch with a merge request, the CI pipeline trigger can be avoided by including [skip ci] in the commit message.
+**Warning**  If the [skip ci] tag is used for some commits on a branch with an MR,
+we ask that the final commit before merge should omit this tag, so that all
+continuous integration steps are triggered before the merge is attempted.

 ### VSCode into DGX Cloud
 [Visual Studio Code](https://code.visualstudio.com/) is an extremely useful IDE for development and debugging.
 If you want to run a workload on NGC and develop with VSCode you can now do that seemlessly on our platform.